What is Junior Equity?

 If a company were to be liquidated, the funds that are expected to be returned to shareholders are referred to as equity.
 Equity represents leftover funds and is available for return to shareholders after all debt obligations are settled and assets are liquidated and disposed of.
 As with debt, equity also comes with “liquidation and/or claim preferences.”

 The claims on a company’s assets are processed in line with the liquidation or claim preferences, and junior equity normally lies at the bottom of the preferences.
 In a scenario where a company files for bankruptcy, junior equity holders are likely to get very little funds or nothing in return.

-Typically, holders of ordinary shares are repaid after bondholders, preference shareholders, and other debt holders.
-Junior stockholders also fall subordinate to preference shareholders regarding income or revenue distribution.
-Preference shares normally come with a predetermined dividend that is agreed-upon when the shares are issued.
+Typically, holders of common shares are repaid after bondholders, preferred shareholders, and other debt holders.
+Junior stockholders also fall subordinate to preferred shareholders regarding dividend distributions.
+Preferred shares normally come with a predetermined dividend that is agreed-upon when the shares are issued.
 The dividend is normally paid out at regular intervals.